Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Most times you’ll find that taking your Bluetooth speaker with you should be allowed.
 It’s just a matter of following the correct procedures on how to stow it when you’re flying.

-TSA Requirements to Get Your Bluetooth Speaker in Flight with You
+TSA Requirements to Get Your Speaker Through Airport Security and onto your Flight

 Any additional questions can be asked directly via the TSA at AskTSA on Twitter, and you will see these kinds of questions have been asked a few times.

 Another requirement will be at airport security.
-You will be asked to have the portable speaker put into a tray, just like you would a laptop.
+You will be asked to have the portable speaker put into a tray, just like you would a laptop, which is one of the standard TSA rules you’ll find at airports.

 This is so the speaker can be scanned separately, just like a laptop is when you go through security.